petabyte-imo/CloudCord/README.md

 # The url is formatted like above
 BOT_TOKEN="Your discord bot token"
-CHANNEL_ID="Channel ID to upload the files to as a form of storage" ENCRYPTION_KEY="key"
+CHANNEL_ID="Channel ID to upload the files to as a form of storage"
-#Put in any encryption key just cant be bigger than 32 letters
 ```

 ## To run on linux, macos and windows